GerardoDev25/05-calendar-mern-pwd-RPFR/README.md

 * 2 you most to have docker, node v16 and workbox install in you machine

-* 3 raise the database
+* 3 run the database
   * enter in the react-calendar-backend
   * exec the `docker compose up -d` in a terminal

-* 4 raise the backend
+* 4 run the backend
   * enter in the react-calendar-backend
   * exec the `yarn install` to install the dependencies
   * exec the `yarn dev` to run the backend

-* 5 raise the frontend
+* 5 run the frontend
   * enter in the react-calendar-frontend
   * exec the `yarn install` to install the dependencies
   * exec the `yarn dev` to run the frontend app